We stand with Ukraine to help keep people safe. Join us

 How to avoid adware

 If you follow good security practices — don't download sketchy software, always verify links before clicking, and use good anti-malware tools — avoiding adware is easy enough.
-However, accidents do happen.
-When adware does infect your device, the right security software will help you swiftly identify any threats and keep your system secure.
+Installing Clario Anti Spy on your phone is also a great way to keep the system software secure and minimize the chances getting of accidentally installing any adware.